oopsmonk/documentation/hornet/1.0/tutorials/build-from-source.md

     ./hornet --version
     ```

-    You should see a version number such as the following:
+    You should see a version number and a Git commit hash such as the following:

     ```bash
-    HORNET 0.4.0
+    HORNET 0.4.0-7c7c2d1
     ```

 :::success: Congratulations :tada: